 “The question is never, why the addiction?
 But, why the pain?”

 Let me begin by clarifying what it is we are talking about.
-According to Yogi Bhajan, when our habits become self-defeating, they qualify as addictions.
+When our habits become self-defeating, they qualify as addictions.
 In Beyond Addiction: The Yogic Path to Recovery, we are referring to “any pattern of behavior that you crave, and find some temporary relief or pleasure in, but are unable to give up despite the negative long term consequence.”

 This means we are having a conversation about much more than drugs and alcohol.
 There are countless ways in which the individual who is suffering may turn to external sources in search of relief such as social media, compulsive shopping, destructive relationships, sex, sugar, workaholism, fantasizing, and gambling.